GitHub

 Just the domain names array.
 Minimal bandwidth.

-Each CT log's state is tracked with: current_index (last processed entry), tree_size (known tree size), and last_success (timestamp for health tracking).
-State is persisted periodically (every 30s) and on shutdown to JSON file, enabling zero-loss restarts.
-Both RFC 6962 and static CT log positions are tracked.
+Each CT log's state tracks current_index (last processed entry), tree_size (known tree size), and last_success (timestamp for health tracking).
+State is persisted periodically (every 30 s) and on shutdown to a JSON file, enabling zero-loss restarts.
+Both RFC 6962 and static CT positions are tracked.

-The dirty flag uses AtomicBool instead of a lock, ensuring state updates are never silently dropped.
-State is flushed on graceful shutdown (SIGINT/SIGTERM) and when the periodic save task is cancelled.
-Enabled by default with state_file: "certstream_state.json".
+The dirty flag uses an AtomicBool instead of a lock, so state updates are never silently dropped.
+State is flushed on graceful shutdown (SIGINT / SIGTERM) and when the periodic save task is cancelled.
+Persistence is on by default with state_file: "certstream_state.json".